 Phone 021 134 0501 (no answers for text messages)

 Sheikh Rafat Najm is a Muslim Scholar who studied Islamic Studies at Al Azhar University, and has a BA in Law and Islamic Law (LLB.)
 Cairo - Egypt.
 He came to New Zealand in 1997 and worked as an Imam of Christchurch Mosque.
-He is involved in Muslim youth spirituality, and organising camps and trips for Muslim youth.
-He has been teaching Arabic and Islamic Studies for the previous 8 years.
+He is involved in Muslim youth spirituality, and organising camps and trips for Muslim Youth.
+He has been teaching Arabic and Islamic Studies for the previous eight years.
 Rafat enjoys tramping, volleyball, soccer and reading.
 He is keen and will be very pleased to meet with Muslim students, and guide them spiritually.
 He is fluent in Arabic and English.